Xzonn/FamitsuWeeklySales/readme.md

 # FamitsuWeeklySales
 This repository provides weekly sales data collected from [Famitsu's website](https://www.famitsu.com/ranking/game-sales/).
 It is updated automatically by GitHub Actions.

 In normal, Famitsu will update their data on 02:00 (UTC) every Friday.
-But in case of something going wrong, this repository will be updated on 12:00 (UTC) every Thuesday and Friday.
+But in case of something going wrong, this repository will be updated on 15:00 (UTC, 24:00 JST) every Thuesday and Friday.

 Historical data (before 2021-08-16) was be updated from [Wayback Machine](https://web.archive.org/).